MicroStrategy/rest-api-docs/docs/common-workflows/analytics/filter-data/filter-dossier-instances/apply-filters-to-a-dossier.md

 - Response code: 200 (OK)

-## Get a list of dossiers
+## Get a list of dashboards

-Call `GET /api/dossiers` to obtain a list of dossiers that meet specific search criteria.
+Call `GET /api/dossiers` to obtain a list of dashboards that meet specific search criteria.

 Endpoint: [GET /api/dossiers](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Dossiers%20and%20Documents/searchForDossiers)

-This endpoint allows the caller to get a list of dossiers in a specific project that meet specific search criteria.
+This endpoint allows the caller to get a list of dashboards in a specific project that meet specific search criteria.
 You use the authorization token returned during login as the value for **X-MSTR-AuthToken**.
 You use a project ID returned by GET /api/projects as the value for **X-MSTR-ProjectID**.
-You specify the search criteria using query parameters in the request; criteria can include the root folder ID, a search searchPattern such as Begins With or Exactly, and the certified status of the dossier.
+You specify the search criteria using query parameters in the request; criteria can include the root folder ID, a search searchPattern such as Begins With or Exactly, and the certified status of the dashboard.

 To execute this API, you need to provide values for the following parameters in the request header: